RobotLocomotion/drake-ci/cache_server/README.md

 - Logging into the linux cache server: connect to the Kitware VPN and `ssh` into the `drake-webdav` EC2 instance (right click => connect).
-- Logging into the mac-arm64 cache server: connect to the TRI VPN and `ssh` in using the `administrator` login and password (see the drake CI document).

 Once on the server, become the `root` user (`sudo -iu root`) and run a handful of different time windows using the `-n` (dry run) flag: